Argentina: Import (product-based)

 Capital goods require an Import License.

-Imports of used capital equipment require a certificate legalized by an Argentinian Embassies/Consulates in the country of exportation.
+Imports of used capital equipment require a certificate legalized by an Argentinian Embassy/Consulate in the country of exportation.

 Vehicles (general)

-An import license is required for textile products.
+An import permit or import license may be required for certain products.

 Arms and ammunition (general)